INASIC/conus-exogenomics/README.md

 http://www.msi.upd.edu.ph

-// Describe why this project is important. //
+// describe the project, and its significance //

 # The Cone Snail